 Oh my, Red Velvet Cookies have always been one of my favorites.
 These have a little twist to them though.
 Peppermint Hershey Kisses are in them!
 The two combinations together are sumptuous.
-I know everyone probably thinks my house is a houseful of oinkers, but honestly we make a lot of sweets and then share with friends and other family members.
+I know everyone probably thinks my house is a houseful of oinkers, but honestly, we make a lot of sweets and then share them with friends and other family members.

 Red Velvet Cookies

 I usually pass this recipe on to my cousin and she brings them to our family gathering.
-They are made from scratch so this is not a red velvet box cake recipe or anything of the sorts.
+They are made from scratch so this is not a red velvet box cake recipe or anything of the sort.
 This makes them even better.

 I love my Hershey Kisses and these Peppermint Hershey Kisses are even better on these Red Velvet Cookies.
 Yum!
 I personally like them warm when the kisses are a little melted and melt in my mouth.